 Spending on the home is a major category of spending for many people – especially people that own their own home.
-In fact, spending data from the ABS shows that the average spend xxxx.
-Like many spending categories we think the keys to reducing your spending in this category are to set a budget based on what you can afford and then find ways of getting the best value for every dollar you spend.
+Like many spending categories we think the keys to reducing your spending in this category are to set a budget based on what you can afford and then find ways of getting the best value for every dollar you decide you have to spend.

 There is a heap of web sites available with hints and tips on cheap, simple, natural cleaners.
 Some examples include:

 To shop around and buy these products on sale, keep an eye out for the catalogues or use a web site like Lassoo.

 If you can’t separate these costs from your general Grocery spending then have a look at our tips on spending less on Groceries.

 When it comes to purchasing appliances the key things are: